-Don’t oversize your compute requirements.
-Many times you don’t need that extra vCPUs or vRAMs.
+Don't oversize your compute requirements.
+Many times you don't need that extra vCPUs or vRAMs.
 Start with the right-sized infrastructure and grow when you feel the need.
-There is no need to lock in a bigger computing environment and keep spending more than what is required.
-Relook at existing configured instances and downsize them if they are not utilized.
+There is no need to lock in a wider computing environment and keep spending more than required.
+Instead, relook at existing configured instances and downsize them if they are not utilized.

 Zombie assets are those cloud assets that are deployed but are not serving any purpose.
 They can spawn from the actions of an ex-employee or a service that is not relevant anymore as the application architecture might have changed.
 Kill these Zombie assets to unlock some savings.
 It's also important to note that these Zombie assets may spawn more zombie assets.
 For example, a Zombie Backup process, if left running, will keep on creating more backups.
 An unchecked backup policy will generate more Zombie storage space.
 The storage space and the backup policy both are Zombie assets.
 Kill both!

 Are you backing up your non-production servers?
 What is the retention policy of the backups?
 For example, if your policy allows production servers to be backed up and retained for more than six months, then such policies need to be reviewed.
 It is a policy question, but backup and retention policies need to be reviewed in the light of efficiency.
 Freeing up storage from this lever can add up.

 Are you running your development servers 24X7?
 Power Off those assets that you don't need.
 You can choose to switch off your non-production workload during non-business hours.
 You may also automate by using a scheduler to stop and start your instances.
 Setting up an efficient schedule with your non-production servers will help in reducing your Cloud spend!